 Creating an upright torso squat starts with the lower body: hips, knees and ankles.
 I’ll give you my top recommendations for stretches to improve each.
 Remember that the source of the problem is often connected to the surrounding tissues.
 For example, caving knees is due to weaknesses and motor control issues of the hip.
 Patellar (knee cap) tracking issues is often due to shortness / tone in the muscles that cross both the hip and the knee.
 Hamstring and low back tightness is often made worse by tension or shortness in the calves, heel cords or feet.

-Here are two of my favorite mobilizations for the ankles…
+Here are my favorite mobilizations for the hips, knees and ankles…

 2) Full-Grip Front Rack